Mogontiacum: Provincial capital and important military centre on the Rhine (90 to 260)

 There were also lasting changes for Mogontiacum itself: As a result of the experiences of Saturninus' revolt, the number of permanently stationed legions was reduced from two to one.
 From the year 92, this was the Legio XXII Primigenia, which from then on remained the sole legion of Mainz until its defeat in the middle of the 4th century.
-From 96 to 98, the later Emperor Trajan held the office of governor of the province; Hadrian, his successor, had also been stationed in the province as a military tribune as part of his previous career as a military tribune.
+From 96 to 98, the later Emperor Trajan held the office of governor of the province; Hadrian, his successor, had also been stationed there as part of his previous career as a military tribune.
 A time of peace and prosperity dawned for Mogontiacum.
 The border with free Germania was far advanced and secured by the increasingly elaborate Limes.
 Trade and crafts flourished in the city and throughout the surrounding area, where many veterans of the military troops settled.
 The invasion of the Rhine-Main region by the Chatti in 162 and again in 169, as well as the crossing of the Rhine, remained one-off events for the time being without any major impact.

 It would take until 19(?)
 March 235 for Mogontiacum to once again become the focus of Roman world history.
 As part of the preparations for a campaign against the Alemanni, Emperor Severus Alexander gathered troops in Mogontiacum.
 There he and his mother Julia Mamaea were murdered by Roman legionaries during riots in or near Mogontiacum in the vicus Britannicus (Bretzenheim?).
 This was immediately followed by the proclamation of the military commander Gaius Iulius Verus Maximinus (with the later acquired epithet Thrax) as his successor.
 This was the beginning of the era of the soldier emperors, which also coincided with the imperial crisis of the 3rd century.

 Around the year 250 or a little later, the civilian settlement on the Rhine was surrounded by a city wall.
 This enclosed the entire previously populated area as well as the large stage theatre, but not the camp canabae to the southwest.
 This first city wall extended to the fortified legionary camp in the south-west of the city, which supplemented the city wall at this point with its own fortifications.
 As the so-called Limesfall is generally dated to the year 259/260, the two events are not directly connected, as previously assumed.
 Rather, the presence of Roman troops, who repeatedly had to deploy large detachments for campaigns in distant areas and were distracted by a series of civil wars, was probably no longer considered sufficient to protect the city against raiders.
 With the abandonment of the Upper Germanic Limes, Mogontiacum once again became a border town - despite further use of areas on the right bank of the Rhine, such as the Castellum bridgehead or the thermal baths in neighbouring Aquae Mattiacorum (Wiesbaden).